cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Hashing to a Finite Field {#hashtofield}

-The hash\_to\_field function hashes an octet-string msg of any length into one or more elements of a field F.
+The hash\_to\_field function hashes a byte string msg of any length into one or more elements of a field F.
-This function works in two steps: it first expands the input octet-string into a pseudorandom octet-string, and then interprets this pseudorandom octet-string as one or more elements of F.
+This function works in two steps: it first expands the input byte string into a pseudorandom byte string, and then interprets this pseudorandom byte string as one or more elements of F.

 For the first step, hash\_to\_field calls an auxiliary function expand\_message.